OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 (b) Contact
 (c) Technical
 (d) Transaction
+(e) Usage
-(e) Usage (a) Performance of contract
+(f) Profile Data (a) Performance of contract
 (b) Necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise)
-(c) Necessary to comply with a legal obligation To deliver relevant website content and advertisements to you and measure or understand the effectiveness of the advertising we serve to you (a) Identity
+(c) Necessary to comply with a legal obligation
+(d) Necessary for our legitimate interests to detect or prevent unlawful acts To deliver relevant website content and advertisements to you and measure or understand the effectiveness of the advertising we serve to you (a) Identity
 (b) Contact
 (c) Profile
 (d) Usage